f5devcentral/ansible-role-bigiq_migrate_apps/README.md

       # OPTIONAL: Remove old tenant - false by default
       remove_old_tenant: false

+      # OPTIONAL: If the device hosting the original application services is no longer reachable
+      old_device_not_reachable: false

       # OPTIONAL: Execute each step independantly - false by default
       deploy_objects_only: false